 To make the cannoli shells, you will need a cannoli form – a hollow tube about 1 inch in diameter and 5 1/2 inches long.

 Where can I get cannoli tubes/forms?
 I used these stainless steel mini cannoli forms from Amazon or some stores like Walmart or Target.
-But you can also improvise and use whatever you have in your home that is the right size.
+But you can also improvise and use whatever you have in your home that is the right size and it doesn’t melt while baking.

 Tips For Making Gluten Free Cannoli